platformer/typst-algorithms/algo.typ

 //   indent-size: The indent size used in the current element.
 //   block-inset: The inset of the current element.
 //   row-gutter: The row-gutter of the current element.
-//   main-text-styles: Dictionary of styling options for the algorithm steps.
+//   main-text-styles: Styling function to apply to the main algorithm text.
-//   comment-styles: Dictionary of styling options for comment text.
+//   comment-styles: Styling function to apply to comments.
-//   line-number-styles: Dictionary of styling options for the line numbers.
+//   line-number-styles: Styling function to apply to line numbers.
 #let _algo-indent-guides(
   indent-guides,
   indent-guides-offset,